Canada to buy Kinder Morgan pipeline in bid to save project

 Kean did not say why he decided to sell rather than absorb the risk of further delays.
 Kinder Morgan Canada will continue to own the remaining assets, including crude storage, rail terminals and a condensate pipeline, and look to expand, he said.

 “I think the transaction is a win-win.
 It’s actually better for Kinder Morgan than it is for Canada.
-They are getting a very good value,” said Paul Bloom at Bloom Investments Counsel Inc, which owns about 300,000 shares in Kinder Morgan.
+They are getting a very good value,” said Paul Bloom at Bloom Investments Counsel Inc, which owns about 300,000 shares in Kinder Morgan Canada.

 “British Columbia isn’t a part of the deal and while a government buy (out) makes it more likely that the project will go through, it still doesn’t guarantee there won’t be more protests,” he said in an interview.